10 Best Multifilament Strings

 Like Head Velocity MLT, Gamma Live Wire is one of the less expensive or budget-friendly multifilaments available.

-It’s one of the older multifilaments on our list, but it still holds its own as an excellent option that offers the same great power, comfort, and feel you’d expect from this category of strings.
+It’s one of the older multifilaments on my list, but it still holds its own as an excellent option that offers the same great power, comfort, and feel you’d expect from this category of strings.

 If you don’t have access to Head Velocity MLT or your stringer doesn’t carry it, but you want a string that performs at a great price, then Live Wire Professional is a fantastic option.